framework-for/cypress/README.md

 - No cross-browser support
 - No native events (yet)
 - Developer / QA engineer focused (must understand the app under test)

+# Testing Strategies

+With Cypress, you have the ultimate **choice** about choosing the right combination of strategies to write your tests.

+**Do not think of Cypress as a simple 1:1 replacement for Selenium.**

+While you can write e2e tests similar to what you do in Selenium, you can test much more in Cypress.

+To give you a clear idea of what we mean, let's assume we're building a **large scale application** using a modern framework like React.

+## End-to-End Tests

+Write only a handful of these.
+Maybe 2-5% of your tests.
+Test the critical paths only.
+No edge cases.
+These will be slow.
+If you find a restriction in Cypress, continue to write these tests in Selenium.
+There's nothing wrong with that!

+## Integration Tests

+Test while you build.
+Stub out your server.
+Test edge cases.
+Bypass your UI as much as possible.
+Take shortcuts.
+Stub out 3rd party libs.

+## Unit Tests

+You can use Cypress to even unit test your browser based libs, utilities or components.

+You can test any JavaScript code that eventually makes its way into a browser!

+Use cases:

+- Importing react components and testing them programatically
+- Rendering components into the "application" area of Cypress

+---

+Contracts between client + server.
+Total control.
+Unit test like.
+Less e2e, more integration.
+Bypass the UI.
+Take shortcuts.
+Be precise.

+With Cypress, we have a **choice** about how to we write our tests.
+We can write "pure" e2e tests, which are similar to what we've done in the past with Selenium.
+But we can also do **much, much more**.

+Use cases:

+- importing our react components and calling methods on them programmatically (unit testing)
+- short-circuiting our authentication flow when it isn't the system-under-test (huge speed boosts)
+- mocking/stubbing XHRs completely (SPAs where the front-end is a stand-alone app)

+We have a lot of [recipes showing what Cypress can do](https://github.com/cypress-io/cypress-example-recipes).

+## Testing Pyramid

+Just like a balanced diet, the testing pyramid recommends 3 primary layers of testing.

+1. End-to-End Tests
+2. Integration Tests
+3. Unit Tests

+### End-to-End Tests

+End-to-end tests are what we typically do with Selenium.
+It drives the browser like a real user.
+The application does what it does and we have very little control.
+The tests "act like a user".
+Want to test a chat application with 5 users talking in a group?
+5 separate browsers are needed, all connected to the same server and sharing state. **These tests are fundamentally unscalable and we recommend these as little as possible**.

+Test the critical paths of the application without any kind of stubbing.
+This ensures the contract between the back-end and front-end services match up.

+The pyramid suggests that these tests should be in shortest supply.
+In a test suite of 1000 tests for example, no more than about 25-50 of these should be e2e.

+There is **always** a better, more practical, and more reliable way to get the same value and coverage while writing a faster, tighter test.

+### Integration Tests

+This is the bread and butter of Cypress.
+We still want to visit our application and drive it like a user - but we'll take **as many shortcuts as possible**.

+A great example is authentication.
+We'll certainly write some tests the exercise the login functionality itself, but once that is done we want to avoid repeating those steps for every test.
+Repeating for emphasis: **WE DO NOT USE THE UI TO LOG IN**.
+Instead, we simply stitch together the seams of the login experience.
+In other words, bypass the UI and make the actual request that causes the user to log in.

+Another approach is to stub out the server altogether and "trick" the application into thinking it's logged in.
+This might be done by setting a value in local storage or a cookie, or by stubbing a function such as a 3rd-party OAuth library.

+Now we aren't repeating the same UI actions over and over again with each test (which creates no additional value but certainly slows things down!)
+We can test specific features without the baggage and ceremony of driving the app into a specific state via its UI for each test.

+Cypress can also stub network traffic, giving us unprecedented control of the seam between the client and server.
+We can make the back-end return whatever data we want, for example when the API is in flux, or before the API even exists at all!
+(The Cypress team itself leverages this workflow to build up the experience and application flow we desire before ever writing a line of back-end/API code.)

+Now we can easily do things like test our "empty" views and "pagination" views without ever sending a request or touching a database.

+An entire host of e2e problems are avoided and we retain complete control.

+SEEK THE SEAMS

+While Cypress makes things easy, it is still a programmer's tool.
+We know we will be writing code to achieve our goals, but we are continually surprised by how little complexity is necessary.
+By following the best practices, we can achieve simple, declarative, and effective tests.

+Testing is both an art and a science, and Cypress brings new concepts to the table as well.
+We know it takes time to deeply understand this new paradigm and let go the patterns of the past which no longer serve us.
+Cypress enables a new workflow and we have to learn to deconstruct our applications in new ways, teasing apart the seams to enable better, faster tests.

 # Further Reading